The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Implications of Growth Measurements

 \section{Implications of Growth Measurements}

 A key development of the BOSS and eBOSS surveys is the advancement of RSD as a tool to make high precision measurements of structure growth over a wide redshift range.
 In this section, we assess the impact of those growth measurements on the cosmological model.
 We first compare the RSD measurements to DES weak lensing and \Planck\ lensing results to complement the CMB temperature and polarization data in dark energy models.
+To achieve `RSD-only' constraints, we marginalize the dependency of $D_H$ and $D_M$ out of our `Full Shape' measurement and use only the results on the growth, $f\sigma_8(z)$.
 In the second part of this section, we explore the use of growth measurements to constrain matter fluctuations and to test the assumptions of GR in the cosmological model.